Collapsing K3 surfaces, Tropical geometry and Moduli compactifications of Satake, Morgan-Shalen type: Tropical hyperK ahler manifolds and their moduli

 by an arithmetic subgroup $\Gamma\cap {\rm stab}(l)$ of $O(\lambda^{\perp}\otimes \R)$ as a generalization of \eqref{F2d(l)}, \eqref{F2d(l)2}.
 The surjectivity of period map

-proven by Huybrechts \cite[\S8]{Huy.HK} allows us to generalize verbatim the method of taking complex K3 surface $X$ in \S\ref{trop.K3.1} to our higher dimensional setting.
+was proved by Huybrechts \cite[\S8]{Huy.HK} and allows us to generalize verbatim the method of taking complex K3 surface $X$ in \S\ref{trop.K3.1} to our higher dimensional setting.
 That is, to each point $\tilde{x}=[e,v]\in \mathcal{D}_M(l)$ (\cite{Sat1}), we assign a marked irreducible holomorphic symplectic manifold $(X,\alpha_X)$ in our specified deformation class $\mathcal{T}_{M}$.
 Note that this Step~\ref{HKR.HK} works for moduli of \textit{any} class of smooth (polarized) irreducible holomorphic symplectic manifolds.

 In the Hodge decomposition of $H^2(X,\C)$, $H^{2}(X,\R)\cap (H^{0,2}\oplus \overline{H^{0,2}})$ is orthogonal to $H^{1,1}$ with respect to the Beauville-Bogomolov-Fujiki form (cf., e.g., \cite[\S5]{Huy.HK}).
 This fact and the Lefschetz (1,1) theorem imply that $e\in NS(X)$.
 Hence we have a holomorphic line bundle $N$ with $c_1(N)=e$.